liferay-search/liferay-docs/en/user/articles/140-workflow/01-workflow-intro.markdown

 The Workflow section of the Control Panel is now a top-level section with its own subcategories: Process Builder and Submissions (Metrics, too, if you're a DXP subscriber).
-In @product@ 7.1 Workflow was nested under Control Panel &rarr; Configuration.
+In @sharepoint@ 7.1 Workflow was nested under Control Panel &rarr; Configuration.

 ![Figure 3: Workflow has a top-level entry in the Control Panel.](../../images/workflow-menu.png)